ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 the [official documentation](https://docs.getdbt.com/docs/build/data-tests) is a great place to start.

 Our workflow prioritizes generalizable tests, so we create re-usable generic test templates in the `dbt/tests/generic/` directory which are then invoked in the `schema.yaml` file for a given data model.
-Before adding a test template, check to make sure it doesn't already exist as a generic test template, or than an existing generic test template can't be modified to meet the needed functionality.
+Before adding a test template, check to make sure that:
+- A test with the desired functionality doesn't already exist as one of our generic templates
+- An existing generic test template can't be modified to meet the needed functionality

 - [ ] Create test template in the `dbt/tests/generic/` directory